Skip to main content

 How to apply

 You can apply for support funds through the student services department at your university or college via the links below.
-They will tell you what supporting evidence of your financial that you need to supply, but be ready to provide:
+They will tell you what supporting evidence you need to supply, but be ready to provide:

 • a copy of the letter from Student Finance NI showing how much you will get through the standard student finance package